 What is your desired salary?

 Most candidates dread the “desired salary” question.
-I know because I hear the evasive answers when I ask this question, but we all know it is inevitable.
-“What” you say and “how” you say it will set the tone and my attitude towards you for the rest of the interview.
+I know because I hear the evasive answers on a regular basis when I ask this question.
+Here is the thing, we all know this question is coming so why is it such a show stopper with candidates “What” you say and “how” you say it will set the tone and my attitude towards you for the rest of the interview.
 Try to be coy or evasive and the show is over.
 Be transparent and gracious, and I literally get excited.
 How this question is answered is a differentiator.

 First, don’t hate.
 You should be excited you are asked this question.
 As a recruiter, I don’t ask this question unless I am interested in a candidate.
 If I am not interested or don’t think there is a fit, there is no reason to ask a question that has even the slightest chance of going “awkwarrrrdd”.
 As a recruiter, if I see potential, I want to determine from the very first phone call if the candidate and the company are on the same page.
 For this reason, I come right out and ask, “What would it take for you to leave your current position and join our company”?